High Availability on Cisco C8000V Series Cloud Services Routers

 • Transport layer sessions (TCP/TLS/UDP) are not check-pointed between high availability pair and check will not be preserved.

 • TCP sessions are not preserved during the failover.
-Remote user agents are expected to reestablish TCP sessions (using port 5060 or 5061) before sending subsequent messages.
+However, the signaling state at SIP layer is still preserved.
+Remote user agents must reestablish the TCP sessions (using port 5060) before sending subsequent messages.

 • Call Admission Control (CAC) state is maintained through switchover.
 After Stateful Switchover, no calls are allowed if the CAC limit is reached before the switchover.